gbmhunter/eng-calcs-js/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.2.0.0 2013/09/27 Rewrote the standard resistance finder calculator to use the knockout.js MVVM framework. v2.1.2.0 2013/09/26 Renamed another index.php to heat-flow.php.
+v2.2.0.1 2013/09/27 Added knockout.js to list of external dependencies in README. v2.2.0.0 2013/09/27 Rewrote the standard resistance finder calculator to use the knockout.js MVVM framework. v2.1.2.0 2013/09/26 Renamed another index.php to heat-flow.php.
 v2.1.1.0 2013/09/26 Renamed index.php to standard-resistance-finder.php.
 Added info about the standard resistance calculator to README.